Spin wave dispersion of 3d ferromagnets based on QSGW calculations: Introduction

-The third one is the linear response (LR) method \cite{LR_Gross}.
-This approach directly gives $\SWE$ in the reciprocal space.
-Cooke {\it et al.} first established LR method for calculating $\chipm$, and they discussed Stoner damping in SWs in bcc Fe and fcc Ni case \cite{LR_Cooke}.
+The third one is the linear response (LR) method for transverse spin susceptibility $\chipm$ \cite{LR_Gross}.
+The LR method directly gives $\SWE$ in the reciprocal space.
+Cooke {\it et al.} first introduced the LR method for calculating $\chipm$, and they discussed Stoner damping in SWs in bcc Fe and fcc Ni \cite{LR_Cooke}.
 Savrasov treated spin fluctuations based on the many-body perturbation theory and reproduced the experimental $\SWE$ \cite{LR_Savrasov}.
 Karlsson and Aryasetiawan also calculated $\chipm$ based on the Green function method \cite{LR_Karlsson}.
-From a view point of numerical cost, \c{S}a\c{s}{\i}o\v{g}lu {\it et al}. proposed LR calculation with maximally-localized Wannier function (MLWF) \cite{LR_Sasioglu}.
-In their method, the matrix dimensions of screened Coulomb interaction $W$ and dynamical susceptibility response function $R^{\ud}$ decrease to the second power of the number of a Wannier basis set.
-With this fast calculation method, they can use finer $\bfk$ mesh for calculating $\chipm$.
+From a view of computational efficiency, \c{S}a\c{s}{\i}o\v{g}lu {\it et al}. proposed a LR method with maximally-localized Wannier function (MLWF) \cite{LR_Sasioglu}.
+In the method, we decrease to the second power of the number of a Wannier basis set and we can decrease the calculation cost.
+With this efficient method, they can use fine $\bfq$ mesh for calculating $\chipm$.

-The calculation methods explained above have been carried out based on the band structure calculated by the local density approximation (LDA), the LDA+$U$, or the generalized gradient approximation (GGA).
-However, it is found that the LDA prediction of $d$-bandwidth and $\dex$ are not accurate enough to estimate SW dispersion reasonably \cite{Sponza}.
-It is also shown that in some antiferromagnetic transition metal oxides such as NiO and MnO, the calculated SW dispersion does not agree with the experimental observations due to too small $\dex$ and too small band gap energy \cite{TMO_QSGW}.
-Serious disagreement is also found in the SW in $\lsmo$, for which the LDA fails to reproduce the half-metallic electronic structure of that compound \cite{LSMO_QSGW}.
+These three methods mainly have been applied to the ground states given in the local density approximation (LDA).
+However, the ground state given in LDA is not necessarily good enough.
+For example, Sponza {\it et al.} shows that $3d$-bandwidth and $\dex$ in LDA are not good enough to calculate $\SWE$ \cite{Sponza}.
+In antiferromagnetic transition metal oxides such as NiO and MnO, the calculated $\SWE$ does not agree with the experiment due to too small $\dex$ and too small bandgap \cite{TMO_QSGW}.
+Serious disagreement is also found in the $\SWE$ in $\lsmo$, for which LDA fails to reproduce the half-metallic electronic structure of that compound \cite{LSMO_QSGW}.
+It is possible to start from the ground states of LDA+$U$; however, we sometimes have difficulty in determination of $U$.
+It may suggest a limitation of LDA+$U$ itself.